 My cookery book Ozlem’s Turkish Table, Recipes from My Homeland focuses on my roots, southern Turkish cuisine and includes many authentic, delicious Turkish recipes.
-You can get a signed copy of Ozlem’s Turkish Table at this link, for a limited period, it is delivered worldwide.
+You can get a signed copy of Ozlem’s Turkish Table, now 30 % Off at this link, for a limited period, it is delivered worldwide.

 Thank you and Afiyet Olsun,

 Preparation time: 35 minutes Cooking time: 45 minutes